steflen/oh-my-node/README.md

 # oh-my-node

-old-school middleware ssr application with pug renderer
+old-school middleware ssr application with pug renderer just a hobby project that does not care about spa and redux ;)

-qnd-rules: no tests, no comments :)
+some notes for myself:

-omitting repository pattern to work with domain layer
+remarks for me: omitting repository pattern to work with domain layer

-todo:
+much todo:

 - feedback listview
 - feedback detailview
 - jwt api
 - sendgrid mail templates
 - user signup, with profile information